MoseleyBioinformaticsLab/isoenum/docs/tutorial.rst

 Input files
 -----------

-We are going to use several input files to generate isotopically-resolved ``InChI``.
+We will use several input files to generate isotopically-resolved ``InChI``.

 * ``Molfile`` example: